 What is School Direct (train to teach)?

 School Direct courses last a year and result in qualified teacher status (QTS) – most also award you a postgraduate certificate in education (PGCE) and/or Master’s-level credits.
-Southam Teaching Alliance works with the University of Warwick to offer QTS with PGCE.
-From October 2020, we will also be working with the University of Leicester to offer PGCE with QTS.
+Southam Teaching Alliance works with the University of Warwick, the University of Leicester and the University of Coventry to offer QTS with PGCE.

 The School Direct route means that you’ll train in a base school, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported, you will always have a qualified teacher on call to help you and provide guidance.
 Our programme of support takes a personalised approach for each trainee.